Top 5 Phillies with a Hall of Fame case

 This browser does not support the video element.

-Abreu has received modest consideration for the Hall of Fame through his first four years on the ballot.
-After hovering around 10% for his first three years, he appeared on a personal-best 15.4% of the ballots in 2023.
+Abreu has received modest consideration for the Hall of Fame through his first six years on the ballot, garnering a personal-best 19.5% of the votes in 2025.

 Though Abreu still has a long way to go to earn enshrinement from the BBWAA, the longtime Phillies outfielder certainly has a unique case for the Hall of Fame.
 Though he was only a two-time All-Star and one-time Gold Glove Award winner, Abreu famously put on a show at the 2005 Home Run Derby in Detroit.